NadCAtarun/banana-catcher/README.md

 - **`0`** when the agent is not collecting anything

-Since the goal is to maximize cumulative reward (i.e. score) over an episode (which is a fixed number of steps), the agent will learn to collect yellow bananas as quickly as possible while avoiding blue bananas.
+Since the goal is to maximize cumulative reward (i.e. score) over an episode (which is a fixed number of about 300 steps), the agent will learn to collect yellow bananas as quickly as possible while avoiding blue bananas.